 Bulbil Sizes Differ Greatly

-Under most conditions Rocambole garlics produce some eight to thirty bulbils that are huge by comparison with the bulbils from Porcelains.
+Under most conditions Rocambole garlics produce some eight to twenty, even thirty, bulbils that are huge by comparison with the bulbils from Porcelains.
 Rocambole bulbils can be as large as the tip of your baby finger and are strongly coloured.
 Most Porcelain bulbils are pale and closer in size to a grain of rice, with more than a hundred bulbils to a capsule.
 If the bulbil capsules are left on the plant until after the usual harvest time for bulbs of that variety even a Porcelain will produce some plumper bulbils with a blush of pink.
 The various Purple Stripe varieties produce bulbils which are between Rocamboles and Porcelains in size and quantity.
 Standard Purple Stripe bulbils vary a lot in size within a single capsule.
 Marbled Purple Stripe bulbils are more evenly moderate in size - see the picture of the Metechi bulbils on this page.

 Pros and Cons of Propagating from Bulbils